victor-navarro/victor-navarro.github.io/_posts/2024-02-19-calmr-refactor.md

 The previous version of the package had around 40 tests, and now it is sitting close to 90!
 I cannot emphasize enough how important these tests were, and how satisfying it is to go from 20 to 80 passed tests by fixing one single line of code.

 ##### More flexibility
-The package now seamlessly supports many models in an experiment, thanks to the `c` method for `calmExperiments`.
+The package now seamlessly supports many models in an experiment, thanks to the `c` method for `calmrExperiments`.
 Just run two experiments (or better yet, use the `compare_models` function) and the results will include many models per output.
 This functionality was key for fixing the methods associated with representational similarity analysis (I really need to write an article about that).

 ##### Simpler app
 With the refactor of the main package, I had to refactor the `calmr` `shiny` app.
 I did a pass on the janky HTML code for the header and reorganized some of the widgets.
 I reactivated the app's sidebar and threw some of the options there.
 I also removed some of the options to maintain simplicity.